 In SQL Server 2005:

-Same place where master database is located.
+The same place where a master database is located.

-SELECT SERVERPROPERTY('ResourceVersion') ResourceVersion,
+SELECT SERVERPROPERTY('ResourceVersion') ResourceVersion, SERVERPROPERTY('ResourceLastUpdateDateTime') ResourceLastUpdateDateTime GO

-Reference: Pinal Dave (http://blog.SQLAuthority.com)
+Reference: Pinal Dave (https://blog.sqlauthority.com)

 This is a great topic.
 I just would like to add, that some of the benefits of implementing the Resource database in 2005 – 2008 are that it is much easier to apply service packs and to revert changes to multiple instances.
 For an example, when a dba has to apply a service pack to multiple instances, they can just copy mssqlsystemresource.mdf and mssqlsystemresource.ldf to the target instances.